 What is organisation?

-Being organised is the state of ‘being on top of everything’ – when you are organised, you are prepared, you know what you need to do and how you are going to do it, and you ensure that you achieve what you set out to accomplish.
+Being organised is the state of ‘being on top of everything’ – when you are organised, you have a sense of being prepared, of knowing what you need to do and how you are going to do it.
+Of course, this may look and feel different to different people; the important thing is that you know what it ‘looks like’ for you and how to achieve it.

 Why is staying organised important?